 - Remove the engine cover by loosening the four 8 mm hex nuts and set aside.

-- Remove the wire harness bracket by removing the three 8 mm hex nuts and set aside.
+- Remove the wire harness bracket by removing the three 8 mm hex nuts and setting it aside.

-- Tip: Before removing the ignition coils, it is good to clean up any debris in this area.
-You do not want anything falling into the cylinder, causing a lot of problems for your engine.
+- Tip: Cleaning up any debris in this area before removing the ignition coils is good.
+You do not want anything falling into the cylinder, causing many problems for your engine.

 - Remove the ignition coil connector by pulling out the lock pin and pushing in the tab to release.

-- Remove the ignition coil by removing the 8 mm hex nut that secures it, pulls out, and sets aside.
+- Remove the ignition coil by removing the 8 mm hex nut that secures, pulls out, and sets aside.

 - Remove the spark plug by using a spark plug socket.
 These 10-inch attachments make it easy to unscrew the spark plugs down in the cylinder and come with a rubber attachment, making it easy to pull out.